Democrats mobilize to extend government funding, avert shutdown | Politics

 Investment bank Goldman Sachs this month described the standoff as "the riskiest debt-limit deadline in a decade."
 DIVISIONS BETWEEN MODERATES, PROGRESSIVES

 Amid all this, Biden is holding intensive negotiations with his fellow Democrats in Congress on a bill as large as $3.5 trillion to expand social programs and address climate change.
 Multiple senior Democrats have said that bill will need to be scaled back to pass.
-"We're still meeting in good faith," moderate Democratic Senator Joe Manchin told reporters following a 90-minute meeting with Biden on Tuesday.
-He said the overall dollar amount of the bill was not even discussed much less agreed on yet.
+Another centrist, Democratic Senator Joe Manchin said following a Tuesday meeting with Biden that the overall dollar amount of the bill was not even discussed, much less agreed on yet.

+With Biden fully engaged in talks with Sinema and Manchin, other Senate Democrats avoided criticizing the two moderates but showed no sign of relenting on their own demands even as expectations grew for a smaller reconciliation bill.
+"We are just going to have to work with the two senators, try to hear their concerns and overcome them," Senator Ed Markey, a progressive Democrat and climate advocate, told reporters.
+"We're going to work very hard to ensure that we have a robust climate program that is in the reconciliation bill.
+We're not going to be satisfied unless we get it, as I said many times: no climate, no deal."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)